joe-mcgarry/python-bank-challenge/README.md

 ## Run the program

 ## Testing
-Testing is carried out using Unittest
+Testing is carried out using Pytest

 ## Requirements
 - You should be able to interact with your code via a REPL like IRB or Node.
 (You don't need to implement a command line interface that takes input from STDIN.)